 Most people use blueprints through the Control Portal, meaning they manually start the deploy process each time they want to create something new.
 But, there is also the option to use an API to support an automatic, continuous deployment.
 Samson could use tools we provide, like BPformation, to manage his Blueprints.
 Additionally, he can use other tools like clc-sdk to turn the install and configure process into one API call.

 Using Blueprints to install and configure means there are not as many chances for code to be compromised or fall victim to human error.
 Once a Blueprint has been developed and proven reliable, the code, and everything surrounding it doesn't change unless the owner wants it to.
 The only chance for error would be from incorrect info entered when using the Blueprint, which is minimal since very little information is required to be entered manually.

-Check out our Partner List to see what other cool technologies we’ve integrated with the CenturyLink Cloud platform.
+Check out our Partner List to see what other cool technologies we’ve integrated with the CenturyLink Platform.
 If you want to play around with these or other Blueprints, visit the CenturyLink Cloud website to get started.
 You will need an account if you aren't already a customer (but you can try before you buy with our free trial).

 I’d really like to get your feedback on this Blog and learn what software you’d like to see integrated in to a Blueprint.
 Leave a comment and let’s talk about it.
 Thanks for reading.